 Browse, search, and explore material from the Canadiana collections by following these guidelines.
-Additional guidance for navigating the Héritage collection in particular is offered at the bottom of the page, including reference guides for certain series.
+Additional guidance for navigating the Héritage collection in particular is offered in the section "Navigating the Héritage Collection and Reference Guides."

 Use the Canadiana search form to search for descriptive information and material metadata, such as titles, author/creator names, subject keywords, or the text content of books and other documents, where available.
 Search terms are not case- or accent-sensitive.